 - ½ teaspoon lemon zest

-- ½ teaspoon xanthan gum (optional - learn all about this ingredient in my Xanthan gum spotlight)
+- ½ teaspoon xanthan gum (optional - read more in my Xanthan gum spotlight)

 - ¼ teaspoon salt